auth0-sandbox/verify-ghcs-access/README.md

 All file changes are persisted until the Codespace is deleted.

 Codespaces will time out and shut down if you are not using them.
-If you are still on the page that was connected to the codespace in the browser there is a button to restart it.
+If you are still on the page that was connected to the codespace in the browser use the button to restart it.
-The codespace may also be restarted or deleted from the *\<> Code* button at the repository, or from the *Codespaces* menu item from the *GitHub Cat* icon in the GitHub account.
+The codespace may also be restarted or deleted from the ellipsis button off of the *\<> Code* button at the repository, or from the *Codespaces* menu item off of the *hamburger* menu button next to the *GitHub Cat* icon in the GitHub account:

 <div style="text-align: center;" /><img src="./.assets/images/github-codespace-manage.png" /></div>